State and Local Policy Database

 Last Reviewed: August 2019

 California first adopted Building Energy Efficiency Standards in 1978, and has regularly updated them approximately every three years.
 California’s energy code is considered to be one of the most aggressive and best enforced energy code in the United States, and has been a powerful vehicle for advancing energy-efficiency standards for building components and equipment.
 The Standards are required by statute to be performance-based, offering flexibility for builders and designers.
 The code also stands out because it includes field verification (residential) and acceptance testing (nonresidential) requirements for certain measures that are prone to construction defects or improper commissioning, and because high compliance rates overall are reported for requirements for newly constructed buildings.
-California is working toward the goal of achieving zero net energy in the 2020 Standards for residential buildings and 2030 Standards for nonresidential buildings.
+California's codes help work towards their goal of a 100% clean energy grid and carbon-neutrality by 2045.

 Last Reviewed: September 2022